tpkahlon/addons/README.md

-# z-index-finder
+# dark-mode-hackernews

 ## What it does

 This extension includes:

-* ability to quickly test and see what z-index declarations exist on current page.
+* ability to activate dark mode on hackernews website

 ## What it shows

-* See how many and what sort of z-index declarations are on the page in Console
+* dark mode for users specific to hackernews website